vvvote/vvvote/doc/install.md

 	mysql -u root -p

-In the mysql shell:
+In the mysql shell (on server 1):

 	CREATE database election_server1;
+	CREATE USER 'vvvote1'@'localhost' IDENTIFIED BY 'new_secret1';
+	GRANT ALL PRIVILEGES ON election_server1.* TO 'vvvote1'@'localhost';
+	FLUSH PRIVILEGES;

+and the same on server 2:

 	CREATE database election_server2;

-	CREATE USER 'vvvote1'@'localhost' IDENTIFIED BY 'new_secret1';
 	CREATE USER 'vvvote2'@'localhost' IDENTIFIED BY 'new_secret2';
-	GRANT ALL PRIVILEGES ON election_server1.* TO 'vvvote1'@'localhost';
 	GRANT ALL PRIVILEGES ON election_server2.* TO 'vvvote2'@'localhost';
 	FLUSH PRIVILEGES;